buildkite/elastic-ci-stack-for-aws/README.md

 * CloudWatch logs for system and buildkite agent events
 * CloudWatch metrics from the Buildkite API
 * Support for stable, unstable or experimental Buildkite Agent releases
+* Create as many instances of the stack as you need

 ## Getting Started

-The easiest way is to launch the latest build of the stack template using this button:
+The latest build of the stack template can be launched in your AWS account with the following button:

 [![Launch Buildkite AWS Stack](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/images/cloudformation-launch-stack-button.png)](https://console.aws.amazon.com/cloudformation/home#/stacks/new?stackName=buildkite&templateURL=https://s3.amazonaws.com/buildkite-aws-stack/aws-stack.json)